Iterative schemes for surfactant transport in porous media: Introduction

 \section{Introduction}

 \paragraph{} Many societal relevant problems are involving multiphase flow and multicomponent, reactive transport in porous media.
 Examples in this sense appear in the enhanced oil recovery, geological $CO_2$ storage, diffusion of medical agents into the human body, or water or soil pollution.
-In all these situations, experimental results are difficult to obtain, if not possible at all, and therefore numerical simulations become a key technology.
+In all these situations, experimental results are difficult and expensive to obtain, therefore numerical simulations become a key technology.
+Together with lab experiments and field data, they can help us comprehend these complex phenomena.
 The mathematical models for problems as mentioned above are (fully or partially) coupled, non-linear, possible degenerate partial differential equations.
-In most cases, finding explicit solutions is not possible, whereas developing appropriate algorithms for finding numerical solutions is a challenge in itself.
+In most cases, deriving explicit solutions is not possible, whereas developing appropriate algorithms for finding numerical solutions is a challenge in itself.
 Here we investigate robust and efficient methods for solving the nonlinear problems obtained after performing an implicit time discretization, the focus being on iterative, splitting or monolithic schemes for fully coupled flow and transport.